 The company identified that Japan has the highest digital buyer percentage in the Asia-Pacific.

-This information allowed Muji to implement an omnichannel strategy which capitalized on areas of market growth.
+This information allowed Muji to implement an omnichannel strategy that capitalized on areas of market growth.

 The Japanese market however has other characteristics in which digital marketers can capitalize on in their omnichannel strategies.

-Approximately 93% of the total population (126 million) is urban, giving it the highest urban population of the top 10 eCommerce markets6.
+Approximately 92% of the total population (127.6 million) is urban, giving it the highest urban population of the top 10 eCommerce markets.